 Dobson & Parnell

 For dinner that night, as part of our Newcastle for Foodies weekend, we had dinner organised for us at Dobson & Parnell.
-It’s described as a fine dining restaurant and the head chef used to work at Jesmond Dene Hotel so we knew we were in for a treat.
+It’s described as a fine dining restaurant and the head chef used to work at Jesmond Dene House so we knew we were in for a treat.